sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ### Enable Cortex Search Service

-Now that we have processed the PDF and IMAGE documents, we can create a [Cortex Search Service](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview) that automatically will create embeddings and indexes over the chunks of text extracted.
-Read the docs for the different embedding models available.
+Now that we have processed the PDF and images, we can create a [Cortex Search Service](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview) that will automatically create embeddings and indexes over the chunks of text extracted.
+(Read the docs for the different embedding models available.)

 When creating the service, we also specify what is the TARGET_LAG.
 This is the frequency used by the service to maintain the service with new or deleted data.
-Check the [Automatic Processing of New Documents](https://quickstarts.snowflake.com/guide/ask_questions_to_your_own_documents_with_snowflake_cortex_search/index.html?index=..%2F..index#6) of that quickstart to understand how easy is to maintain your RAG updated when using Cortex Search.
+Refer to the [Automatic Processing of New Documents](https://quickstarts.snowflake.com/guide/ask_questions_to_your_own_documents_with_snowflake_cortex_search/index.html?index=..%2F..index#6) section to understand how easy is to maintain your RAG when using Cortex Search.

 ```SQL
 create or replace CORTEX SEARCH SERVICE DOCUMENTATION_TOOL